 - Improve customer satisfaction while encouraging repeat business

-- Create an updated knowledge base for both customers and support team members to access when and how they need to
+- Create a knowledge base that's consistently updated for both customers and support team members to access when and how they need to

 Benefits of Knowledge-Centered Support